MaterialFoundry/MaterialPlane/include/sensorSettings.md

 If the auto exposure did not work:

 1. Set 'Minimum Brightness' to around 100
-2. Slide 'Brightness' all the way down and slowly increase it until the base or pen is detected
+2. Slide 'Sensitivity' all the way down and slowly increase it until the base or pen is detected
 3. Keep increasing it until the maximum brightness is between 220 and 255
 4. If the base or pen is not detected, try increasing the minimum brightness
 5. If the sensor detects more points, increase the minimum brightness
-6. In tricky environments (for example with a lot of stray infrared light) you might have to find a balance between the 'Brightness' and 'Minimum Brightness' slider
+6. In tricky environments (for example with a lot of stray infrared light) you might have to find a balance between the 'Sensitivity' and 'Minimum Brightness' slider
 7. Move the base or pen across your display and make sure that the maximum brightness stays well above 'Minimum Brightness'

 <b>Update Rate:</b><br>